fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

 </Zoom>

-There are two types of Control Points:

-- **Traffic** Control Points.
+In the above diagram, each service has **Traffic** Control Points.
 Every incoming API request to a service is a Flow at its **ingress** Control Point.
 Likewise every outgoing request from a service is a Flow at its **egress** Control Point.

-- **Feature** Control Points.
-Aperture SDK wraps any function call or code snippet inside the Service code as a Feature Control Point.
-Every invocation of the Feature is a Flow from the perspective of Aperture.
+In addition, "Frontend" service has **Feature** Control Points identifying _recommendations_ and _live-update_ features inside the Frontend service's code.

 :::note